fkaduk/kobodeck/README.md

    via the binary provided in the tarball
 1. safely disconnect the reader - it should restart, install kobodeck and remove `KoboRoot.tgz`

+Logs are written to `.adds/kobodeck/kobodeck.log` on the device.

 ## uninstalling